 Talking about Cube combos – in slow matchups, it’s usually better to copy Doomguards than Voidlords.
 While Voidlords provide a huge wall, not only they aren’t aggressive enough, but Voidwalkers also dillute the Bloodreaver Gul'dan spawn pool.
 It’s a big issue a lot of players don’t think about – reviving 3-4 Doomguards is usually game-winning, while reviving 6 Voidwalkers and Voidlord is… not bad, but underwhelming.
 So it’s generally better to save the Cube combos for Doomguards.
 The best way to set those up is Skull of the Man'ari.
 Once it summons Doomguard, you go face (or bump it into something, you can even get the first one down to 1 health as long as it doesn’t die), then Cube + Dark Pact it, and then get another 10 damage.
 That’s already up to 15 damage, with two 5/7’s on the board your opponent has to clear.
 Then, if you go into your Gul’dan turn, you will most likely re-summon more Doomguards, often closing out the game as soon as Turn 10.

 Since the deck runs no Siphon Soul or Twisting Nether, your reactive game vs slow decks is much weaker.
-It means that if you let your opponent drop a big minion or two, you might now have no way to deal with them.
+You can still kill a single minion with Voodoo Doll + Mortal Coil / Dark Pact, but once your opponent puts two or more big threats, you might have a very hard time.
 That’s the problem you solve by simply putting pressure all the time.
 If you have minions on the board and your opponent is pretty low, he has to remove them / Taunt up / heal up all the time, leaving no room to develop.
 However, this strategy takes a huge toll on your value.
 If you constantly push, your opponent usually gets the better trades, removes your minions efficiently etc. and you often end up getting outvalued.
 It doesn’t matter as long as you can kill your opponent first, though.

 Talking about the Hero Power, once you transform into DK, that Hero Power is often one of your main win conditions.
 Simply using it on your opponent every turn can put a lot of pressure on their health – like a better Hunter’s Hero Power.
 It’s best when you face a Warlock who hasn’t transformed yet.
 Generally, try to use it every single turn – in the best case scenario you “suck” their Hero, while deal with the board with removals like Hellfire, Spellstone etc. However, if you have a board yourself and clearing something will protect your board, it’s often worth to clear with the Hero Power too.
 It all depends on the context, how much burst you have, how much health your opponent’s at, board states etc.